poorting/nfdump2clickhouse/README.md

 Tested on debian and ubuntu.

-The way it is setup now means that the nfdump/nfsen toolset and netflow data need to be on the same machine as nfdump2clickhouse.
+The way it is setup now means that the nfdump toolset and netflow data need to be on the same machine as nfdump2clickhouse.
 In practice this need not be a problem if your netflow machine is already big and beefy enough.

 If it needs to be on a separate machine, you can most likely change the invocation of 'clickhouse-client' to connect to a clickhouse database on another server.

 Alternatively you can use a tool such as [samplicator](https://github.com/sleinen/samplicator) to duplicate/reflect netflow stream(s) to multiple destinations, one to your normal setup and one to the new machine specifically for this purpose.
-Of course then the netflow data needs to be processed by nfdump on the new machine as well, but without the need to store the historical netflow data.
+Of course then the netflow data needs to be processed by nfdump on the new machine as well, but without the need to store/keep the historical netflow data.

 # Setting up

 ## Requirements

-nfsen toolchain installed
+nfdump toolchain installed

 ### Clickhouse
 #### Server